 A Week in Honolulu

 The snow was piling up as we waited to ride the light rail to the airport.
 At Minneapolis/St. Paul MSP, snow-clearing crews were keeping ahead of the snow: across four departure boards, I saw only two cancellations, probably due to inbound cancellations.
-The weather delayed our departure.
-An engineer arrived to deal with a frozen… Continue reading A Week in Honolulu
+MSP, runway 30R, getting a good scrape from 20 graders driving in formation.…… Continue reading A Week in Honolulu

 Getting a Head Start on Spring

+Next in line for de-icing at Minneapolis/St. Paul MSP.
 Summer, fall, and the first few weeks of winter in Minnesota are wonderful.
-Also wonderful are the percussive sounds of a glycol/water mixture being sprayed at our plane in the depths of winter as we start a journey towards the tropics or a Southern Hemisphere summer.
-The meteorological definition of winter spans three months: December,… Continue reading Getting a Head Start on Spring
+Also wonderful are the percussive sounds of a glycol/water mixture being sprayed at our plane in the depths of winter as we start a journey towards the tropics or a Southern Hemisphere summer.…… Continue reading Getting a Head Start on Spring

 Guthrie Theater

+Looking through sleet across Gold Medal Park to the Guthrie.
 It’s no accident the Guthrie Theater is close to our home.
 The theater moved to its current home in the Minneapolis Mill District in 2006 next to the Mill City Museum which had opened three years earlier.
-At the time, the choice of new location was brave.
-The Mill District was mostly derelict, and not… Continue reading Guthrie Theater
+At the time, the choice of new location…… Continue reading Guthrie Theater

 The Impossible Takes a Little Longer